“You’re losing your hair? Well, it’s genetic.” This is what most people hear after asking a medical professional what causes hair loss.

 At birth, identical twins’ genes are the same, and their gene expression (which genes are turned on and off) is nearly identical.
 But as twins age, their active and inactive genes begin to diverge.
 And by adulthood, their gene expression looks nothing alike.
 Some researchers believe these differences are why one identical twin can develop disease while the other twin remains unaffected.

-Even more interestingly, new research suggests that epigenetic differences may explain why one twin balds faster than the other, and sometimes, not at all.
+Even more interestingly, new research suggests that epigenetic differences may explain why one genetically identical twin can bald faster than the other.
+Here are two more studies here and here.

 So what are the factors that influence gene expression and contribute to disease development… or disease prevention?